SPLATteam/SPLAT-WebGuide/docs/working_with_demand.rst

 1. In the ``Demand`` tab, enter the scenario to be queried in the cell ``Choose Scenario``

 2. Click on :button:`Refresh Sheet`.
-The yearly demand in the scenario will be shown in the same sheet.
+The annual demand in the scenario (adb or ldb file) will be shown in the same sheet.
 Only data for the country(s) loaded (in the ``Main`` sheet) will be displayed.

 3. In the ``PeakDemand`` tab, repeat steps 1 and 2 to retrieve the peak demand for the selected scenario.

 .. note::
-	Most SPLAT models only have Sent out demand.
-However, some models have also demand at industrial, urban , rural levels.
+	Provision was made to either work with "sent-out" demand or sectoral demand such as industrial, urban and rural.
 The user will see demand data categorised into these said multiple demand levels.
-If the model is using just the send-out demand, user can simply ignore the data on other demand levels.
-These demand levels exist as an indication that a user always have the option to model these demand if he/she so wishes.
+If the model is using just the send-out demand, user must set the data on other demand levels to zero, and visa versa otherwise demand will be double counted.
+Also note that the raw data is stored in the adb and ldb files in MWyr.
+The MWyr values are converted by SPLAT to GWh by default.

 .. note::
 	Peak demand is not a direct input in SPLAT model.
-This sheet is populated by macro codes which multiply the peak of a normalised load curve with the region's annual electricity demand (Watt Hours).
+The Peak demand is estimated based on the annual energy values and the corresponding profile parameterization stored in the Application Database (adb) file.

 .. change_demand: